 The United Nations Environment Programme (UNEP) is an important programme under the United Nations.
-Such international bodies and programmes are very relevant for the UPSC exam.
+Such international bodies and programmes are very relevant for the IAS exam.
 In this article, you can read all about the UNEP, its functioning, mandate, objectives and India’s relations with it.

 UNEP UPSC Notes:- Download PDF Here